 To specify an object of type Series, the library fwMedData holds the following classes inherited from Series:

-• ImageSeries which corresponds to the image series of DICOM (CT images, MRI images, etc).
+- ImageSeries which corresponds to the image series of DICOM (CT images, MRI images, etc). - ModelSeries which corresponds to the meshes series of DICOM and also represents 3D patient models.